 How much does a solar panel system cost in 2026?

 The average residential solar system costs $2.50–$3.50 per watt installed in 2026, depending on panel quality, inverter type, and location.
-A typical 8 kW system costs $20,000–$28,000 before the 30% federal tax credit, bringing the net cost to $14,000–$19,600.
+A typical 8 kW system costs $20,000–$28,000.
+The federal residential ITC (Section 25D) was repealed Q1 2026, so the gross figure is now the homeowner net cost (pre any state incentives).
 Premium panels (Maxeon, SunPower) cost $3.20–$4.00/W, mid-range (REC, Q Cells) cost $2.60–$3.20/W, and budget options (LONGi, Trina) cost $2.20–$2.60/W.

 How long does it take for solar panels to pay for themselves?